lexka/org.eclipse.smarthome.binding.openocean/README.md

 This is the new EnOcean Binding  integrated in Eclipse smartHome from Digital Concepts gmbH

-This is the new EnOcean Binding integrated in Eclipse smartHome from Digital Concepts gmbH.

 This EnOcean-binding communicates with the new Gateway (DC-GW/EO-IP) from Digital Concepts and reads the state of all connected devices in JSON-form and performs them.
 These fonction that have been implemented are:

   -discovery a new device.